 Fraser Island accommodation options are quite limited.
 But from camping to hotels and resorts on Fraser Island there is certainly something for everyone.

-Camping on Fraser Island
+Camping On Fraser Island

 Bookings for these sites must be made in advance and the booking number must always be displayed on your tent.
-For the more experienced and adventurous campers out there, there are number of other bush-type of campsites.
+For the more experienced and adventurous campers out there, there are a number of other bush-type campsites.

-For more information on camping on Fraser Island and facilities at each site visit the Queensland Department of National Parks Website
+For more information on camping on Fraser Island and facilities at each site visit the Queensland Department of National Parks Website.

-Hotels and Resorts on Fraser Island
+Hotels And Resorts On Fraser Island

 Mid range Fraser Island Accommodation